AlecAivazis/bwl/README.md

-# Bougatsa's Guide to Black Wing Lair
+# Guide to Black Wing Lair

 This is mostly meant for me to organize my thoughts as my guild prepares for phase 3.